MiladArbabi/SynchroFlow/docs/activation-surface/specter-activationSurface.md

 ## Why This Converts (Uniquely for Customers)

-Specter doesn’t promise *better customers*.
+Specter does not promise *better customers*.

-It exposes **hidden operational drain**.
+It exposes **hidden operational liability**.

 The merchant realizes:

-> *“Some customers are silently costing me time, money, and margin — and I’m rewarding them equally.”*
+> *“I am treating customers who drain refunds and support the same as those who don’t — and I have no justification for that.”*

 That reframes activation as: